jjmontesl/cubesviewer/README.md

 Any suggestion, idea, patch, improvement or bug report would be very welcome.

-Please let me know if you are using CubesViewer.
-It's encouraging.
+Also please let me know if you are using CubesViewer.

 Authors
 =======

 CubesViewer is written and maintained by Jose Juan Montes
 <jjmontes@gmail.com> and other contributors.

-See AUTHORS file for more
-information.
+See AUTHORS file for more information.

 License
 =======